 When I got older, I learned to love papaya, especially in smoothies!
-Papayas can be tricky fruits though, as for most of us they seem so foreign.
+Papayas can be tricky fruits though, as they seem so foreign.
 How do you tell when they are ripe?
 How do you pick a good papaya?
 When are they starting to go bad?
-We’ll be going over everything you need to know about how to pick the perfect papaya.
+I’ll be going over everything you need to know about how to pick the perfect papaya.

 - What Is Papaya?